cmatKhan/unifire/README.md

 ### Prerequisites
 #### Hardware
-A machine with at least 8 GB of memory and ~100 GB of available disk space.
+A machine with at least 4 GB of memory (8 GB or more recommended) and ~100 GB of available disk space.

 #### Operating system support
 The Docker image is expected to run on any operating system